 Lined with old-growth pine, great sandstone bluffs, and sand beaches, the St. Croix is a National Scenic Riverway.
 As you paddle down this beautiful river, keep an eye out for soaring eagles, great blue herons, white-tailed deer, and soft-shelled turtles.
-Camp on the river banks or islands as you work your way downriver.
-With its proximity to the Twin Cities, the St. Croix River canoe trip is a perfect weekend getaway for first timers and seasoned paddlers!
+Camp on the river banks or islands in Eureka Outfitter tents as you work your way downriver.
+With its proximity to the Twin Cities, the St. Croix River canoe trip is a perfect weekend getaway for first-timers and seasoned paddlers!

-DAY 1: Meet at Minnesota's William O'Brien State Park in the morning and travel together with your group to your first campsite at Interstate State Park - Minnesota.
-Unload gear, repack into Duluth packs, and get to know your surroundings among towering white pines and spruce trees.
-Enjoy lunch before participating in a canoe orientation out on the water.
-Explore the pristine Dalles of the St. Croix—large basalt walls, carved into a canyon by ancient glacial meltwaters.
+Meet at Minnesota's William O'Brien State Park in the morning and travel together with your group to your St Croix River entry point at Interstate State Park - Minnesota.
+After a group orientation, unload gear, repack into Duluth packs, and get to know your surroundings as you embark down river amongst large basalt walls, carved into a canyon by ancient glacial meltwaters.
+Settle into your first campsite among towering white pines and spruce trees.

 TERRAIN/ROUTE CHOICES: The river banks are generally low throughout this section of the river.
 Sand bars are frequent, and some rocks are scattered along the route.
 There are no portages.
 Routes will depend on the water levels at the time of the trip.